pulsarforge/dev-docs-labs/docs/case-studies/pulsarforge.md

 Use function syntax to use react.

+esbuild.

 Store internal data in json.

-Use as less dependencies as possible.
+As less dependencies as possible.
+13 so far, and working in keep them low.

 Same order, logic, structure, imports, folders, etc.